zubeydecivelek/zubeydecivelek/README.md

 ### Distracted Drivers Classification
 ML model for detecting driver distractions.
 [View on GitHub](https://github.com/akifozgur/distracted-drivers-classification)

+### Embedded Projects
+A collection of projects designed and developed for my Embedded Systems course, showcasing practical applications in embedded engineering.
+[View on Github](https://github.com/zubeydecivelek/Embedded-Projects)

 #### Other Projects
 You can find my other projects in the repository section.